misterspeedy/FsExcel/README.md

 ---
 ## Border and Font Styling

-You can add border and font emphasis (bold, italic, underline or strikethrough) styling using `Border (...)` and `FontEmphasis ...` cell properties.
+You can add border styling and font emphasis (bold, italic, underline or strikethrough) styling using `Border (...)` and `FontEmphasis ...` cell properties.

 The border style values are in `ClosedXML.Excel.XLBorderStyleValues` and the underline values are in `ClosedXML.Excel.XLFontUnderlineValues`.